gesellc/flashmob/teamroom.md

 # Get mob tool & git working FGR:

 - I'm now on master branch, therefore lets try to push this change via GUI to master branch!
+   - That just worked fine!
+No pwd or user name request
+- Well, lets try this via git bash!